Top Trump adviser wants more nations to field asylum claims

 Trump has yet to outline second-term immigration priorities in detail, though he has openly toyed with trying to repeal a constitutional right to citizenship for anyone born in the United States.

-Biden has pledged to undo many, but not all, of Trump’s policies and restore Obama administration hallmarks, like shielding from deportation “dreamers” who came to the U.S. as young children and narrowing deportation efforts to focus more on people with criminal records.
+Biden has pledged to undo many, but not all, of Trump’s policies.
 With the pandemic and other issues, it is unclear how much appetite Biden would have to tackle all that Trump has done.

+Biden campaign spokesman Mike Gwin, reacting to Miller’s comments, highlighted how far apart the candidates are on immigration.

+“We are going to win this election so that people like Stephen Miller don’t get the chance to write more xenophobic policies that dishonor our American values,” Gwin said.
+“Unlike Trump, Vice President Biden knows that immigrants make America stronger and helped build this country, and as president he’ll ensure that they continue to play the vital role they’ve held for our entire history: enriching our communities, bolstering our economy, and serving our nation in uniform.”

 Biden, on his campaign website, is silent about the asylum agreements that the Trump administration struck with Guatemala, Honduras and El Salvador last year but says he will end “detrimental” policies, including a cornerstone Trump effort to make asylum-seekers wait in Mexico for hearings in U.S. immigration court.